 Here at Monmouthshire Conservatory Company, we recommend regulating the temperature of your home throughout the winter months; this includes that of your conservatory or orangery.
-This will help towards preventing any damp that may occur in the colder weather.
+This will help towards preventing any dampness that may occur in the colder weather.

 The air that surrounds us in our home contains some level of water vapour – invisible to the naked eye.
 The warmer the air, the more water vapour it can hold until a limit is reached, and the air becomes “saturated”.
-When saturated air comes into contact with a surface that is at a lower temperature than itself, the air is chilled on point of contact and thus sheds its surplus water vapour onto the that surface.
+When saturated air comes into contact with a surface that is at a lower temperature than itself, the air is chilled on point of contact and thus sheds its surplus water vapour onto that surface.
 Not dissimilar to a person breathing onto a mirror.

 - Provide natural ventilation through an opening section of the window or through a property ventilation unit.

 - Open at least one window in each room for some part of the day to permit a change of air.

 - Fix hoods over cookers and other equipment producing steam, ventilating them to the outside air.

 - Ensure that bathrooms and kitchens are ventilated in accordance with National Standards.